AgoraIO-Community/agora-activefence-kicker/README.md

 ## Usage

-To use this package, set the following environment variables:
+To use this package in your own server, you could set the following environment variables:

 - `APP_ID` - Your Agora app ID
 - `CUSTOMER_KEY` - Your Agora customer key